groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/webp-to-jpg.md

         - icon: "far fa-file-WEBP"
           title: " About WEBP File Format"
           content: |
             WebP, introduced by Google, is a modern raster web image file format that is based on lossless and lossy compression.
 It provides same image quality while considerably reducing the image size.
 Since most of the web pages use images as effective representation of data, the use of WebP images in web pages results in faster loading of web pages.
-As per Google, WebP lossless images are 26% smaller in size compared to PNGs, while WebP lossy images are 25-34% smaller than comparable JPEG images.
-Images are compared based on the Structural Similarity (SSIM) index between WebP and other image file formats.
-WebP is a sister project of WebM multimedia container format.

           link: "https://docs.fileformat.com/image/webp/"

     format:
         # format loop
-        - icon: "far fa-file-JPG"
+        - icon: "far fa-image"
           title: " About JPG File Format"
           content: |
             A JPEG is a type of image format that is saved using the method of lossy compression.
 The output image, as result of compression, is a trade-off between storage size and image quality.
 Users can adjust the compression level to achieve the desired quality level while at the same time reduce the storage size.
 Image quality is negligibly affected if 10:1 compression is applied to the image.
 The higher the compression value, the higher the degradation in image quality.

           link: "https://docs.fileformat.com/image/jpeg/"